Poor relief in England: End of the Elizabethan era to 1750

 Starting as early as 1590, public authorities began to take a more selective approach to supporting the poor.
 Those who were considered to be legitimately needy, sometimes called the "deserving poor" or "worthy poor", were allowed assistance, while those who were idle were not.
 People incapable of providing for themselves, such as young orphans, the elderly, and the mentally and physically handicapped, were seen to be deserving, whereas those who were physically able but were too lazy to work were considered as "idle" and were seen as of bad moral character, and thus undeserving of help.

 Most poor relief in the 17th century came from voluntary charity which mostly was in the form of food and clothing.
 Parishes distributed land and animals.
 Institutionalized charities offered loans to help craftsmen to alms houses and hospitals.

 The Poor Relief Act 1597 provided the first complete code of poor relief, established overseers of the poor and was later amended by the Poor Relief Act 1601, which was one of the longest-lasting achievements of her reign, left unaltered until 1834.
 This law made each parish responsible for supporting the legitimately needy in their community.
 It taxed wealthier citizens of the country to provide basic shelter, food and clothing, though they were not obligated to provide for those outside of their community.

 Parishes responsible for their own community caused problems because some were more generous than others.
 This caused the poor to migrate to other parishes that were not their own.
 In order to counteract this problem, the Poor Relief Act 1662, also known as the Settlement Act, was implemented.
 This created many sojourners, people who resided in different settlements that were not their legal one.
 The Settlement Act allowed such people to be forcefully removed, and garnered a negative reaction from the population.
 In order to fix the flaws of the 1662 act, the Poor Relief Act 1691 came into effect such that it presented methods by which people could gain settlement in new locations.
 Such methods included "owning or renting property above a certain value or paying parish rates, but also by completing a legal apprenticeship or a one-year service while unmarried, or by serving a public office" for that identical length of time.

-The main points of this system were the following: